klee166/468-MT/final-project/README.md

 What CDM does is that it ties DSM to formal semantic rules/models.
 Thus, instead of word vectors, we now work with sentence vectors.
 The sentence vectors are generated from the word vectors (there are a number of ways this can be done, a few of approaches being additive, tensor-based, and deep learning).

 #### Neural Machine Translation models

+Neural-based machine translation research dates back to Forcada and and Neco, 1997.
+The base of most neural-based models is the encoder-decoder architecture.
+A varibale-length input in encoded as a fixed-length vector (or ), which is then decoded to a variable-length translation.